 Where is the Best Stargazing in America?
-Find the darkest places in the US for viewing the skies in Summer 2021!
+Find the darkest places in the US for viewing the skies in summer!

 Enjoy the best stargazing spots in the US here with a Texas vacation or a Pennsylvania glamping getaway

-One of the most oft-mentioned names in relation to the best stargazing in the US is Cherry Springs State Park in Pennsylvania!
-Crafted as a separate area inside the Susquehannock State Forest, this remote part of the state is named for the black cherry trees to be found in the park.
-With 85 miles of backpacking and hiking, it’s a great idea to organize your own Pennsylvania glamping experience during your stay and overnight turn your attention to the skies to see the best sights up above, with some unobstructed, 360-degree views of the skies of one of the candidates for one of the best places to stargaze in the US.
-There are two parties hosted annually, such is the parks’ reputation as one of the best stargazing spots.
+One of the most popular spots to stargaze in the US is Cherry Springs State Park in Pennsylvania.
+The park is a separate area inside the Susquehannock State Forest, named for the black cherry in the area.
+With 85 miles of backpacking and hiking, it’s a great idea to organize your own Pennsylvania glamping experience during your stay.
+Overnight turn your attention to the skies to see the best sights up above, with 360-degree unobstructed views of the skies.
+This is one of the candidates for the best places to stargaze in the US.

 If you’re looking for somewhere in the south to enjoy a Texas vacation whilst visiting great stargazing locations, then come and check out Big Bend National Park – close to the border with Mexico, this area is named after the turns of the Rio Grande river that run through it, carving their way through the towering rocks either side of it.
 With some seriously great spots to see the night sky, we’d also advise some caution when visiting as it can get seriously hot and there are some animals in the area that are known to be venomous and not particularly friendly to tourists trampling them.